ConwayC1987/Portfolio-1/README.md

 ## 2. Newgrange the website

+The website is targeted towards people who want to learn about Ireland ancient history and Ireland's most famous neolithic historical location Newgrange.
+The website will be useful to students, tourists and anybody that has an interest in the Winter Solstice which was celebrated for thousands of years.

-This website was is all about Newgrange it provides the user with information of the history of Newgrange, what makes it so special, with an image gallery and a page with details on how to enter a draw for a chance to be in Newgrange for the Winter Solstice.
+This website was is all about Newgrange it provides the user with information of the history of Newgrange, what makes it so special.
+The site has an image gallery and a page with details on how to enter a draw for a chance to be in Newgrange for the Winter Solstice.
 The website is fully responsive on all devices and describes how Newgrange was made, when, and by who a video is also provided if the user wanted to learn more.

 ***